Pool and Spa Registration Requirement

 Statistics from the Australian's National Drowning report confirms that swimming pools are the most common location for children aged between 0-4 year, backyard pool drownings.
 A large number of drowning deaths are as a result of a faulty or non-compliant pool barrier or lack of supervision.

-Each year, on average, four children loose their lives in pools and spas in Victoria.
+Each year, on average, four children lost their lives in pools and spas in Victoria.
 Therefore, the Victorian building regulatory regime made it a legal obligation for swimming pool and spa owners to ensure that pools and spas are properly maintained with an effective safety barrier around swimming pools and spas.

 The new legislation requires, pool and spa owners to register their pool with local councils and get them inspected by a professional building practitioner every 4 years.